 Ideas made emotion, expressed by texture and rhythm.

 Eremeeva describes her process “as if pictures are tattooed inside my head”, initiating a sequence which defines the style, palette, medium and the scale of what she paints.
-The result is an abstract expressionist style of painting which she calls “evocative abstract”.
+The result is a style of painting which she calls “evocative abstract”.

-While the resulting work can be viewed as purely abstract, she intends her paintings to evoke objects, feelings and memories for the viewer.
+While the resulting work can be viewed as pure abstract, she wants her paintings to evoke objects, feelings and memories for the viewer.

 Whether these feelings and memories relate to those felt by her, the artist, is not important.
 What is important for Eremeeva, is that people who see her art may be stimulated to delve further and explore their own perceptions of the world and their own emotions.